Graduate Music Program

 - The stage crew is not responsible for set up or tear down of a rehearsal space other than the Roland Hayes Concert Hall, Cadek Recital Hall or a university- approved performance venue.
 If you use another room and move anything, you must reset it after the rehearsal or event.

 Practice rooms should be reserved for student use via the weekly schedule posted on each door.
 Percussion students should contact Dr. Coulter to arrange for practice facilities.
-Organ students should contact Dr. Tsai to arrange for practice facilities.
+Organ students should contact Dr. Worcester Jones to arrange for practice facilities.
 Students who have difficulty securing adequate practice time should consult with the Music Department Head.
-Piano majors and students approved by Dr. Tsai may obtain a practice room key from the Music Office.
+Piano majors and students approved by Dr. Worcester Jones may obtain a practice room key from the Music Office.

 The Fine Arts Center hours are 7:00 AM to 10:00 PM on weekdays, 8:00 AM to 10:00 PM on weekends.
 When the University is in session, music majors desiring to use practice facilities during times when the Fine Arts Center is normally closed should contact Campus Police for access.
 Only students on the approved Music Department access list will be admitted.
 Students are not permitted to teach private lessons in the practice rooms.